jestjs/jest/docs/Configuration.md

 here, and some code mutates that value in the midst of running a test, that mutation will _not_ be persisted across test runs for other test files.

+### `globalSetup` [string]
+Default: `undefined`

+This option allows the use of a custom global setup module which exports an async function that is triggered once before all test suites.

+### `globalTeardown` [string]
+Default: `undefined`

+This option allows the use of a custom global teardown module which exports an async function that is triggered once after all test suites.

 ### `mapCoverage` [boolean]

 ##### available in Jest **20.0.0+**